zonemaster/zonemaster/docs/requirements/TestRequirements.md

 ---------------
  * loopback delegation (Section 4.1 of RFC 1912)
  * loopback is resolvable (Section 4.1 of RFC 1912)
+ * serial number of the form YYYYMMDDnn (RFC 1912 is not normative)

 Requirements on writing test specifications
 -------------------------------------------